-This policy, along with social media in general will be subject to corporate audit by Scrutiny and Monitoring in accordance with corporate auditing policies.
+Compliance with this policy, along with social media in general, will be subject to corporate review by Internal Audit.

 6.3 Equality Impact Assessment

 In accordance with equality polices this policy has been subject to Equality Impact Screening and following a decision from the Policy Clearing House did not require a full Equality Impact Assessment.
 (Decision taken 25 August 2015)